In 1968, at the height of the Vietnam War, US Navy fighter pilots started losing ground to their North Vietnamese counterparts.

 As you might expect, this ability is critical for high-stakes performance like fighter pilots in a dogfight.

-While most people with adequate levels of skill and competency can usually perform well in routine circumstances, it’s the ability to perform at a high level under unpredictable or stressful circumstance that often sets apart truly expert performers.
+While most people with adequate levels of skill and competency can usually perform well in routine circumstances, it’s the ability to perform at a high level under unpredictable or stressful circumstances that often sets apart truly expert performers.

 Think of the neurosurgeon who can adapt on the fly to an unexpected brain bleed in the middle of a procedure or the trial lawyer who can deftly modify their argument and strategy in the face of unexpected evidence or testimony.